2-Man Match Medal

 - If a player is disabled prior to the first Match, another member may replace him.
 Once the first match is played, there can be no substitutions of players for any reason.

-- The winning team of each match is responsible for immediately updating the prop shop staff who will update the online brackets (new for 2021).
-If you note any issues the brackets, contact email@example.com.
+- The winning team of each match is responsible for immediately updating the prop shop staff who will update the online brackets.
+If you note any issues the brackets, contact firstname.lastname@example.org.

 2019: Tom Bartell & Scott Steege